Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 **Validation Rules**:

-- Only English (`en`) translations are allowed at creation
-- `nameTranslations.en` is required
-- `descriptionTranslations.en` is required
+- At least one supported language translation is required for name and description
+- All provided language codes must be valid and supported
 - `cityId` must reference an existing city
 - Location coordinates must be valid (latitude: -90 to 90, longitude: -180 to 180)
-- Tourist spot is created with `isActive: false`
+- Tourist spot is created with `active: false` (must be activated by admin)
+- Additional languages can be added/updated via PUT endpoint

 ---